vdods/heisenberg/NumericalMethodsAndClosedOrbitsInTheKeplerHeisenbergProblem/README.md

 ## Result Reproduction Instructions

+If you encounter problems trying to run this software and have put your own due diligence in trying to fix them (installing necessary software, etc), feel free to contact me at `victor <dot> dods <at-sign> gmail <dot> com` and I'll see if I can help!

 ### Obtaining the Source Code

 First, it should be noted that the results for this paper were generated from the git repository branch